Case Name: John Doe v. Prudential Insurance Company of America, et al.

 Significantly, the extent of Plaintiff’s reported cognitive deficits could not be established by the doctors he was already seeing; he needed neuropsychological evaluations for that.
 Dr. Osinubi stated as much in March 2012, opining that Plaintiff’s medical records did not establish that he had a disabling physical condition, and noting that neuropsychological testing would be necessary to better evaluate Plaintiff’s cognitive difficulties.

 The two neuropsychological tests that followed establish that Plaintiff suffered cognitive deficits that are not attributable to his psychological condition but instead have a physiological etiology.
 Both Drs.
-Perrillo and Fiano opined that the tests show that Plaintiff suffered brain damage, in particular, damage to his brain’s white matter most likely caused by HIV.
+Perrillo and Fiano opined that the tests show that the plaintiff suffered brain damage, in particular, damage to his brain’s white matter most likely caused by HIV.
 Furthermore, both stated that psychological factors do not influence the results of neuropsychological testing, and there is no dispute that both tests were demonstrated to be valid – that is, Plaintiff wasn’t malingering, giving poor effort, or otherwise performing so as to manipulate the tests.
-Accordingly, Plaintiff’s psychological condition did not cause the disabling deficits reflected on those tests.
+Accordingly, the plaintiff’s psychological condition did not cause the disabling deficits reflected on those tests.
 Consistent with the opinions of Drs.
-Perrillo and Fiano, the Court finds that brain damage stemming from HIV is the most likely cause of Plaintiff’s disabling cognitive deficiencies.
+Perrillo and Fiano, the Court finds that brain damage stemming from HIV is the most likely cause of the plaintiff’s disabling cognitive deficiencies.

-The Court also finds that brain damage stemming from HIV is the but-for cause of Plaintiff’s disability.
-Plaintiff experienced severe depression for decades and functioned at a high level despite it.
-Then, in 2011, Plaintiff began complaining of the cognitive difficulties that disabled him.
+The Court also finds that brain damage stemming from HIV is the but-for cause of the plaintiff’s disability.
+The plaintiff experienced severe depression for decades and functioned at a high level despite it.
+Then, in 2011, the plaintiff began complaining of the cognitive difficulties that disabled him.

 Summary: Resolving this issue is particularly difficult because Plaintiff’s disabling symptoms are cognitive problems that are not physically visible, and they may have either a psychological etiology or a physical etiology, or a combination of both.
 In sum, the record contains evidence that could arguably support a determination either way.
 However, after carefully considering all of the evidence, the Court finds that Plaintiff’s disability was not “due in whole or part to mental illness” and that Prudential should not have applied the mental illness limitation.